Michael Massey Player Props: Royals vs. Rays

-Friday, Michael Massey and the Kansas City Royals square off against the Tampa Bay Rays and Tyler Glasnow, with the first pitch at 8:10 PM ET.
+Michael Massey -- batting .194 with two doubles, a triple, three walks and four RBI in his past 10 games -- will be in action for the Kansas City Royals against the Tampa Bay Rays, with Zach Eflin on the mound, on July 16 at 2:10 PM ET.

-He is back in action for the first time since July 9, when he went 3-for-4 with a triple and two RBI against the Guardians.
+He had a hitless performance in his previous game (0-for-2) against the Rays.

 Michael Massey Game Info & Props vs. the Rays